radiocartographyenthusiast/Kinglet/README.md

 -Github: Sparrow-WiFi and Falcon <br>
  <br>
 <h3>Manual Instructions:</h3> <br>
-After all requirements are met, once GPSd is running and your GPS is plugged in, run rce.py <br>
+After all requirements are met, once GPSd is running and your GPS is plugged in, run Kinglet.py (Or just run it and go outside to touch grass) <br>
-On this first run it'll generate a settings file (settings.deez) with its "Home Coordinates" <br>
+On this first run it'll generate a settings file (settings.deez) with its "Home Coordinates" once the software recognizes that the GPS is locked <br>
 When reaching more than 20 feet or so from this point, monitor mode will automatically be enabled and airodump will be start <br>
 Upon returning to within 20 feet or so from this point, monitor mode will automatically be disabled and airodump will be terminated <br>
-The triggerDistance is now a settings item <br>
 To use airodump-ng instead of Sparrow-WiFi, launch with the argument `--airodump true` <br>
 More options available by using the `--help` argument <br>
  <br>